Stay Updated on the Ferry

 The ferry runs around the clock, every day of the year.
 Generally, the ferry runs every fifteen minutes during rush hour, and every half hour or hour during nights and weekends.
 During periods of reduced visibility or heavy weather the schedule may be adjusted.
-See the detailed schedule Download a printable copy of the schedule (pdf) Programa (Spanish pdf) Or�� (Haitian Creole pdf) Programma (Italian pdf) Schedule (Russian pdf) Schedule (Chinese pdf) Schedule (Korean pdf)
+See the detailed schedule Download a printable copy of the schedule (pdf) Download in other languages: Programa (Spanish pdf), Or�� (Haitian Creole pdf), Programma (Italian pdf), Schedule (Russian pdf), Schedule (Chinese pdf), Schedule (Korean pdf)

 The Ferry operates on a holiday schedule on New Year's Day, Presidents Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
 Service will be provided every 30 minutes between 7:00 am and 11:00 pm.

 The St. George Terminal is served by the Staten Island Railway and the S40, S42, S44, S46, S48, S51, S52, S61, S62, S66, S74, S76, S78, S81, S84, S86, S90, S91, S92, S94, S96 and S98 bus routes.